Quick Facts about Body Odor

 Signs and Symptoms

 Women suffering from symptoms of hormonal imbalance can experience very different symptoms that will depend on the exact hormone that went off.
-Some women experience mild symptoms of body odor infrequently, while others have severe symptoms almost daily.
+Some women experience mild symptoms of body odor infrequently, while others have severe discomforts almost daily.
 However, most women are able to recognize that their own scent is changing and feel uncomfortable or ashamed because of it.
 For other women, it may be more difficult to notice it themselves.

 Common Symptoms of Body Odor